 Subject lines are designed to grab your reader’s attention quickly.

 Not only do you want a punchy one-liner, but you’ll also find that mobile displays up to 30 characters of an email subject line, the rest will be cut off, leading to disappointing open and engagement rates.

 Start prioritizing your compelling subject lines.
 Keep them interesting, precise, clear, and most importantly short.
 Make every word count and if people don’t respond to your first email, don’t give up.
 Send a follow-up email with a new subject line to give your email a second chance.

 The AI subject line writer was trained by Ortto engineers on billions of email subject lines and their open rates.
-This purposely-trained neural network takes this data and makes an accurate prediction of your open rate.
+This purposely trained neural network takes this data and accurately predicts your open rate.
 Plus, it will recommend some higher-performing alternatives for you to consider.

 Not only will you benefit from a higher open rate on your email, but over time you'll start to learn what makes people click and the subject lines you enter into the AI will improve, along with the recommended alternatives.